Has it ever dawned on you that the key to staying healthy may lie in your feet?

 Neck aches and pains are extremely common.
 However, the connection between the neck and the area just below the big toe can go a long way to ease this pain and discomfort.

-Within these zones, energy runs up and down between all parts of the body.
-This energy connection should be free-flowing so that all parts of the body – organs, muscles, nerves, glands and blood supply – work in harmony and at the optimum level for good health.
+Within these zones, energy runs up and down between all body parts.
+This energy connection should be free-flowing so that all parts of the body – organs, muscles, nerves, glands, and blood supply – work in harmony and at the optimum level for good health.